E.T. the Extra-Terrestrial

 Sex & Nudity

-This movie contains no sexual content or nudity.
+There is no sexual content, nudity, or suggestive themes in this movie.
 The focus is on friendship and family bonds.

 Violence & Gore